Daryl Dike: International career

 In November 2020, Dike was called up to the United States national team for the first time for a friendly against El Salvador but did not appear after picking up an injury in training.
 He made his debut for the United States on January 31, 2021, as a 65th-minute substitute for Paul Arriola in a 7–0 friendly win over Trinidad and Tobago.
 In May 2021, Dike was called into training camp for the 2021 CONCACAF Nations League Finals but did not make the final squad.
 He scored his first international goal on June 9, 2021, in a 4–0 friendly win over Costa Rica at Rio Tinto Stadium.
 In July 2021, Dike was named to the final 23-player roster for the 2021 CONCACAF Gold Cup.
-On July 15, he scored his first competitive goals when he scored a brace during a 6–1 group stage win over Martinique.
+On July 15, Dike scored his first competitive goals when he scored a brace during a 6–1 group stage win over Martinique.